-This victory comes after more than a year of pressure from PETA and our affiliates, including our exposé revealing egregious animal abuse, which prompted nearly half a million compassionate supporters to send letters to Egypt’s Ministry of Tourism and Antiquities.
+This victory comes after more than a year of pressure from PETA entities worldwide, including our exposé revealing egregious animal abuse, which prompted nearly half a million compassionate supporters to send letters to Egypt’s Ministry of Tourism and Antiquities.
 PETA Asia representatives also met with government officials to discuss ending this abuse by banning the use of animals at these sites.

 What’s Wrong With Animal Rides?

 PETA has revealed the immense suffering of “working” animals.
 Camels and horses who are forced to cart visitors around in Egypt often slip and fall, and they’re regularly beaten to make them keep going beyond the point of exhaustion.
 One worker was caught on camera mercilessly whipping a horse who had collapsed in the street.

 Camel Traders Arrested

 Many of the camels used for rides in Egypt come from the notorious Birqash Camel Market, where they’re sometimes beaten bloody, as documented in PETA’s exposé.
 The footage led to the arrest of three camel traders by a security force headed by Brigadier General Assem Abu al-Khair and Sameh Badawi.
 The traders could be fined and could face imprisonment for up to six months under Article 357 of the Penal Code.